The Incredible String Band: Development as a duo: 1966–67

 In November 1966 Heron and Williamson embarked on a short UK tour, supporting Tom Paxton and Judy Collins.
 In early 1967, they performed regularly at London clubs, including Les Cousins.
 Joe Boyd became the group's manager as well as producer and secured a place for them at the Newport Folk Festival, on a bill with Joni Mitchell and Leonard Cohen.

 The duo were always credited as separate writers, maintaining their individual creative identities, rather than working as a writing partnership.
 Boyd wrote, "Mike and Robin were Clive's friends rather than each other's.
 Without him as a buffer, they developed a robust dislike for one another.
 Fortunately, the quality and quantity of their songwriting was roughly equal.
 Neither would agree to the inclusion of a new song by the other unless he could impose himself on it by arranging the instruments and working out all the harmonies."

-In July, they released their second album, The 5000 Spirits or the Layers of the Onion, accompanied by Pentangle's Danny Thompson on double bass and Licorice on vocals and percussion.
+In July, they released their second album, The 5000 Spirits or the Layers of the Onion, accompanied by Pentangle's Danny Thompson on double bass and Licorice McKechnie on vocals and percussion.
 The album demonstrated considerable musical development and a more unified ISB sound.
 It displayed their abilities as multi-instrumentalists and singer-songwriters, and gained them much wider acclaim.
 The album included Heron's "The Hedgehog's Song", Williamson's "First Girl I Loved" (later recorded by Judy Collins, Jackson Browne, Don Partridge and Wizz Jones) and his "Mad Hatter's Song", which, with its mixture of musical styles, paved the way for the band's more extended forays into psychedelia.
 Enthusiastic reviews in the music press were accompanied by appearances at venues such as London's UFO Club (co-owned by Boyd), the Speakeasy Club, and Queen Elizabeth Hall.
 Their exposure on John Peel's Perfumed Garden radio show on the pirate ship Radio London and later on BBC's Top Gear made them favourites with the emerging UK underground audience.
-The album went to Number One in the UK folk chart, and was named by Paul McCartney as one of his favourite records of that year.
+The album went to number one in the UK folk chart, and was named by Paul McCartney as one of his favourite records of that year.